DMD Dot Matrix Display SPI Firmware Development: Software Control of DMD Displays

 • Wait for the SPI transfer to complete before starting the next cycle.

-With the above mechanism it is possible to seamlessly display the data in DMD with SPI controller.
+With the above mechanism it is possible to seamlessly display data on industrial led displays based on the DMD panel using the SPI controller.

-But major discrepancy is not covered in the above description.
-As mentioned earlier, the data shifted in to the DMD is displayed in a certain manner typically as depicted below.
+A major discrepancy is not covered in the above description.
+As mentioned earlier, the data shifted into the DMD is displayed in a certain manner, typically as depicted below.
+When developing firmware for industrial led displays, this memory layout mismatch must be resolved in software to ensure pixel-accurate rendering.

 It is possible to store the data in the above format.
-Or for ease of manipulation, we can go for a double buffer approach.
-One buffer (buffer_data) will hold data in a format easy to manipulate and another buffer (back_buffer) in a format shifted in to the DMD.
-A simple routing can be used to copy data from the first buffer to the next, typically as follow.
+Or, for ease of manipulation, we can go for a double buffer approach.
+One buffer (buffer_data) will hold data in a format easy to manipulate, and another buffer (back_buffer) holds data in the format to be shifted into the DMD.
+A simple routine copies data from the first buffer to the second, typically as follows.

 Unsigned char back_buffer [4][16];